 Besides vSphere Update Manager becoming available in the vSphere Client, there have been even more features and functionality added to the HTML5 interface, such as the ability to manage vSAN and NSX.
 These three features were a critical barrier to adoption for the vSphere HTML5 client until now.
 The same goes for the ESXi 6.7 web client, which has come a long way with this vSphere 6.7 release.

-Feature Parity For The HTML5 Client in vSphere 6.7 Update 1
+Feature Parity For The HTML5 VMware vSphere Client vSphere 6.7 Update 1

 If you are running any of the following vSphere versions, you can upgrade directly to vSphere 6.7 U1